QMK: Repeat Key

 for that keycode.
 An essential piece to

-making this work is that we set the desired reverse keycode in the
+making this work is that we set the desired alternate keycode in the

 keyrecord_t